Embedded finance

 To succeed, they’ll need to choose partners carefully — institutions that truly meet their needs and enablers with a razor-sharp focus on fulfilling their requirements.

-Take the case of Dojo, a leading payments platform in the UK and Europe, which launched a fully embedded capital solution with YouLend, that has now surpassed £1 billion in financing for its small business customers, demonstrating the strong demand for bundled financial services in this day and age.
+Take the case of Dojo, a leading payments platform in the UK and Europe, which launched a fully embedded capital solution with YouLend that has now surpassed £1 billion in financing for its small business customers, demonstrating the strong demand for embedded financial services in this day and age.

 🔧 Today, the most successful platforms are those that proactively educate, engage, and innovate — meeting SMEs where they already operate.
-Just ask Dojo, now generating significant revenue outside of payments, through capital and payouts.
+Just ask Dojo, now generating significant revenue outside of payments, through capital products.

 Innovate or stagnate